Safety and Travel Insurance in Kenya

 - Wash hands frequently and avoid touching your eyes, mouth, and nose whenever possible

 Personal and Public Safety in Kenya

 The US, Canadian and UK governments all recommend that their citizens traveling to Kenya be vigilant in this country.
 This is a result of a rise in the number and frequency of terrorist attacks and crime occurring in the country.
 Areas that require an especially high degree of caution include the cities of Nairobi and Mombasa, as well as the regions bordering Somalia, Ethiopia, and South Sudan.

-Tips for Staying Safe and Healthy in Kenya
+Tips for Staying Safe While Traveling in Kenya

 - Make a copy of your passport and keep it in your luggage; keep a password-protected electronic copy stored online

 - Don’t walk on your own at night in the major cities or on empty beaches